NETWAYS/gitlab-training/day1/04_Commits/05_Amend.md

     `git commit --amend` adds missing changes to the previous commit.

-### Add README.md to the staging index and commit the change
+### Add README.md to the staging area and commit the change

     @@@ Sh
     $ git add README.md